Custom User Roles

 If user has free or non-qualifying plan, the only two options in dropdown are “Owner” and “Create New Role”.

-Upon selecting “Create New Role”, user would then be shown a feature gate.
+Upon selecting “Create New Role”, user would then be shown an upgrade gate.

 Select would be helptext except when a user is already an “Owner”